dominousfamous/stock_sim_website/README.md

 ## Conclusion

 This was truly one of the most entertaining projects I have ever done throughout all of the projects I did in different subjects.
-Unfortunately, this website isn't available to the whole world.
-It is only available to me, specifically the desktop these files are located on.
-To make it accessible to the whole world, I would need to deploy my web application through Heroku or purchasing a domain name, but the purpose of this project wasn't mainly to make it available to everyone - rather it was for me to merely code a website, which I always wanted to do.
+Through the creation of a project of my interest, I solved an issue of mine - something I always wanted to do.